chrisaung11/chrisaung11/README.md

 ### JavaScript

 - **Note Taker**: A user-friendly app for note-taking.
 Features include emailing notes and exporting as PDF.
+This project is 50% done but the other 50% is the hard part.
+I have many more ideas to create this and create something similar to Notion.

 ### React

 - **Netflix Mock UI**: A project to replicate and innovate upon the Netflix UI.
+To make my own Netflix Mock UI in React, I'd first set up the main layout using React components.
+Then I'd style it with CSS to look like Netflix.
+I'd use APIs to get movie and show data and show them in different categories on the screen.
+I'd also add user login and a way to play videos.
+This way, I get to practice using React by creating something similar to Netflix.

 ---